 1. Purple Cauliflower Peanut Coconut Curry

 Looking for a delicious dinner that comes together easily?
-This Purple Cauliflower Peanut Coconut Curry is flavorful, satisfying, and unique.
+This Purple Cauliflower Peanut Coconut Curry by the Cruelty Free Family is flavorful, satisfying, and unique.
 First, roast the chickpeas and cauliflower in the oven and then saute them along with vegetables, coconut milk, and peanut butter.
 The result is a salty-sweet curry that is as nutrient-dense as it is delicious.

 2. South Indian Mashed Pumpkin

-In this South Indian Mashed Pumpkin dish, yellow pumpkin is cooked until tender in a pot tempered with curry leaves and spicy mustard seeds.
+In this South Indian Mashed Pumpkin dish by Preeti Tamilarasan, yellow pumpkin is cooked until tender in a pot tempered with curry leaves and spicy mustard seeds.
 As it cooks, onions, spicy chilis, and turmeric are added to the pot and cooked until the pumpkin is tender enough to be mashed.
 This side dish is spicy and best paired with rice and your favorite curry.

 3. Aloo Tikki: Indian Potato Patties

-These Indian Sweet Potato Patties are fluffy on the outside, but crisp on the inside with a blend of Indian spices giving the flavor a savory kick.
-Best part is, they’re really easy to make.
+These Indian Sweet Potato Patties by Joyce Gan are fluffy on the outside, but crisp on the inside with a blend of Indian spices giving the flavor a savory kick.
+The best part is, they’re really easy to make.
 They’re a fantastic addition to the dinner table when served alongside curry and chutney.

 4. Palak Pakoras: Spinach Fritters

 A pakora is a fried vegetable snack originating from India.
-These Palak Pakoras, or spinach fritters are a fun and delicious way to enjoy eating your spinach.
+These Palak Pakoras by Mike Benayoun are a fun and delicious way to enjoy eating your spinach.
 Chickpea flour is used to create the crispy coating, making these fritters deliciously gluten-free!

 5. Dabeli: Indian Potato and Chutney Sandwich

 Dabeli is a popular street food hailing from Gujarat, India’s westernmost state.
 It’s a very tasty sandwich that combines many contrasting flavors and textures.
 A sweet and spicy potato mixture is stuffed between two buns that are coated generously with spicy garlic chutney, then topped with roasted peanuts, pomegranate seeds, sev (crunchy chickpea noodles), and a sweet date and tamarind chutney.
-Be sure to toast the bread just before you assemble the sandwich — it’s worth it!
+Be sure to toast the bread just before you assemble the sandwich — this recipe by Pavani Nandula is worth it!

 6. Bengali Jackfruit Kofta

-These crispy and flavorful Bengali Jackfruit Koftas are made with jackfruit and potatoes.
-The gravy is a simple tomato base, thickened slightly with cashew or almond butter and a splash of cashew cream, if you feel a little indulgent.
+These crispy and flavorful Bengali Jackfruit Koftas by Pavani Nandula are made with jackfruit and potatoes.
+The gravy is a simple tomato base, thickened slightly with cashew or almond butter and a splash of cashew cream if you feel a little indulgent.
 The koftas can be prepped and refrigerated the day before and can be fried just before serving.